nishad10/UTACSEC/README.md

 <img src="https://pbs.twimg.com/profile_images/887044871445295105/9bQlT5Xi_400x400.jpg" height="50" width="50">
 <h1 position="relative">UTA CSEC WEBSITE</h1>

 This will be the repo for the website for the Cybersecurity club for the University of Texas at Arlington.
+The site uses React for front-end, Node.JS for server and a Mongo DB database.

+User account signups coming soon!
+Admin accounts can log in to ADD, DELETE, EDIT events in real time, as we use a mongo DB.
+Passwords are stored securely using JWT secret and hash.

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 ## LIVE